Main content | back to top

 We also make sure that the ships we manage are safely decommissioned.
 All the LNG carriers we manage hold a Lloyd’s Register Green Passports, a document that contains an inventory of all the materials onboard a ship that require careful handling or special awareness.
 At the end of the ship’s life, it helps the ship-recycling yard to formulate a safe and environmentally friendly way of decommissioning the vessel.

-We transfer our extensive LNG shipping experience to partners – for example in Brunei, Nigeria and Oman – and we train seafarers all over the world.
+We transfer our extensive LNG shipping experience to partners – for example in Brunei and Nigeria – and we train seafarers all over the world.
 We also offer support in contract negotiations, international financing and a full shipping operation and management service for LNG transportation.